emqx/emqx-docs/en_US/access-control/authn/mongodb.md

 :::tip

-When there is a significant number of users in the system, please optimize and index the collection to be queried beforehand to shorten the query response time and reduce the load for EMQX.
+When there is a significant number of users in the system, please optimize and index the tables to be queried beforehand to shorten the query response time and reduce the load for EMQX.

  :::